Zahra's Blue Eyes

-Zahra's Blue Eyes (جشمهاى آبى زهرا), also titled For You, Palestine, is an Antisemitic Syrian-Iranian television series which premiered in 2004 on Sahar 1.
+Zahra's Blue Eyes (جشمهاى آبى زهرا), also titled For You, Palestine, is a Syrian–Iranian television series which premiered in 2004 on Sahar 1.
 It was created by Ali Derakhshi, a former official of the Iranian Education Ministry.
 Set in the West Bank, the plot of the series mostly centers around Israeli military and civilians conspiring to steal the eyes of Palestinian children.
 It was made in Persian but also dubbed into Arabic for further broadcast.

 In 2006, it was also shown in Turkish in Germany on Milli Görüs’ TV5.
 In February 2005, the French Broadcasting Authority ordered the French satellite provider Eutelsat to stop transmitting broadcasts from the Iranian satellite TV channel Sahar 1 because of its broadcast of the series.
 It was distributed as four VCDs by Vakit, a newspaper in Turkey.
 In 2017, it was televised on Akit TV, a satellite channel in Turkey.

 Plot

-The series depicts Israeli doctors harvesting organs from Palestinian children, and it focuses on the campaign of fictional prime-ministerial candidate Yitzhak Cohen, who declares in a speech that Jews "are the best of the races in the world."
+The series depicts Israeli doctors harvesting organs from Palestinian children and focuses on the campaign of fictional prime-ministerial candidate Yitzhak Cohen, who declares in a speech that Jews "are the best of the races in the world".
 Cohen becomes obsessed with seizing the eyes of a young Palestinian girl named Zahra.
 To this end, Israelis pose as United Nations employees who come to a Palestinian school and check children in order to "prevent the spreading of an eye disease" but really want to inspect the class for students with the best eyes.
 After an extremely graphic surgery, Zahra is left blind by the Israeli doctors.

 In episode two of the series, it is revealed that the Israeli president is being kept alive by organs stolen from Palestinian children, and an Israeli military commander is seen kidnapping UN employees and Palestinians.

 All of the Israeli antagonists are dressed in the traditional clothing of religious Jews throughout the series, and the "Israeli" soldiers wear uniforms that are very different from IDF uniforms in actuality.
-All of the Jewish characters in the series are portrayed as villains, with the exception of an Ethiopian Jew (portrayed by a Caucasian), which is then realized he is a Unitarian Jew.
-He helps Zahra after she briefly escapes the "Evil Zionist Palace" and is killed for it shortly after.
+All of the Jewish characters in the series are portrayed as villains, with the exception of an Ethiopian Jew who helps Zahra after she briefly escapes the "Evil Zionist Palace" and is killed for it shortly after.

 Multiple protagonists declare the land of Israel to belong to the Palestinians often throughout the series.

-Israel's desire for Palestine is rooted in historical and religious ties to the land, as well as security concerns.
-The modern State of Israel was established in 1948 as a safe haven for Jews fleeing persecution and seeking a national home on land to which they cite deep historical and Biblical ties.

-Israel's control over the West Bank, East Jerusalem, and Gaza Strip, territories it occupied in 1967, is considered illegal under international law.
-However, Israel disputes this and argues that these areas are part of its historical homeland.

-The Israeli government has also expanded settlements in these areas, which Palestinians want removed and consider illegal.